 The data is not perfectly symmetrical.
 The mean and the median are both 6, but the mode is 7.

 8. Of the three measures, which tends to reflect skewing the most: the mean, the mode, or the median?
 Why?
-Click to see Answer

 The mean because the mean is the measure of central tendency that is most susceptible to extreme values.